 Further, if a Senate election is foremost about party affiliation and ideology and secondarily about character, our tradition (sadly and quickly eroding) has been for nominees to abjure party affiliation and ideology, to be neutral referees of the law under the constitution, leaving political questions to Congress and the president, thus ultimately to the voters.
 Kavanaughs angry opening statement at last weeks hearing confirmed what we already knew from his abetting Ken Starrs attacks on Clinton: Hes a partisan hack with a temperament unsuitable for the Supreme Court or, really, for any court.

 A confirmation hearing is not a trial.
 Evaluating a nominee for a lifetime appointment to the top legal job in the nation doesnt require proof beyond a reasonable doubt.
 Apart from the ugly picture of how Kavanaugh behaved when he was young and a heavy drinker, there are plenty of other reasons the Senate ought to reject him, especially his anti-constitutional stance against limits on presidential power.
 Kavanaugh has become toxic among a large swath of the electorate, and even the most extreme right-wingers in Congress must have some inkling bros before hos in the Senate wont play well with women voters back home.

 Beyond the Democrats wildest hopes, Kavanaugh has become irredemably damaged; the GOP, for its own good, should force him to withdraw and select another candidate.
 As for Beto and Ted, well find out in November.

-Leaves of Oak © MMXII Lindsey D. Eck.
+Leaves of Oak © MMXVIII Lindsey D. Eck.
 All rights reserved.